ying-teaching/rn/docs/ch06/README.md

 });
 ```

 Be careful when an app has multiple states and they are related.
 In a single function, you can not `setState` and use its result immediately: state is only changed when a component is rerendered.
-In the above code, if you use three separate states: `filter`, `asc` and `data`.
-In one funciton, after `setFilter(newValue)`, you cannot use `filter` to call `setData(filter)` because the `filter` is still has the old value.
+In the above code, you use three separate states: `filter`, `asc` and `data`.
+In the `onFilter` funciton, after `setFilter(newValue)`, you cannot use `filter` to call `setData(filter)` because the `filter` is still has the old value.

 As an alternative, you can put related states into a single object variable.
 In the above example, you can use a single state variable with three properties: `filter`, `data` and `asc`.